Now and Then (Smokey Robinson album)

-Now and Then is a 2010 studio album from American soul music singer Smokey Robinson.
+Now and Then is the twenty-first studio album by American singer-songwriter Smokey Robinson, released in 2010.
 The album has received negative reviews from critics.
 The release was an exclusive at American restaurant Cracker Barrel and features six live recordings six alongside tracks from Robinson's 2009 release Time Flies When You're Having Fun.

 Reception

 Editors of AllMusic Guide scored this release two out of five stars, with reviewer Stephen Thomas Erlewine criticizing "the too-crisp, too-hollow synths and Smokey’s notably diminished vocal range", summing up that they are "not terrible performances but they’re not noteworthy".

 Track listing

 All songs written by Smokey Robinson, except where noted.